xerneas02/RlGym/README.md

 Penalizes the bot for not touching the ball.

 ### VelocityBallOwnGoalReward
-Rewards the bot based on the velocity of the ball towards its own goal.
+Rewards the bot based on the velocity of the ball towards the orange goal.

 ### VelocityBallOpponentGoalReward
-Rewards the bot based on the velocity of the ball towards the opponent's goal.
+Rewards the bot based on the velocity of the ball towards the blue goal.

 ### SaveReward
 Rewards the bot for saving a shot towards its own goal.